prashantv/autobld/README.md

 TCP proxy ports do not modify the request in any way, and can be used for any TCP protocol.

 HTTP proxy ports act as a HTTP proxy, and will do things like use a correct `Host` header, and allow for custom path prefixes.
 E.g. if you set up a proxy using `-p http:9090:8080/server`, then a request made to `localhost:9090/test` will actually be forwarded to `localhost:8080/server/test`.

+## Timeouts
+There are also some more advanced timeout configurations:

+**Change timeout**: The amount of time to wait after a change is detected before restarting the task.
+This is used to avoid restarting the task multiple times of there are many files saved within a short period.
+The default change timeout is 1 second.

+**Kill timeout**: The amount of time to wait after sending Ctrl-C before using a Kill signal to kill a task.
+The default kill timeout is 1 second.

+Timeouts are specified in the format used by [ParseDuration](http://golang.org/pkg/time/#ParseDuration), which supports values such as `1s` for 1 second, or `250ms` for 250 milliseconds.

 ## Configuration file
 A YAML configuration file can be used using the `--config` (or `-c` for short) flag.
 When a configuration file is specified, configuration flags are ignored.